 Because of this rather high number of unmatched plots, we opted for using householdlevel variables in our main analysis and provide further analyses at the plot level as robustness test.
 Our choice to focus on household-level outcomes is also motivated by our interest in households' overall landholdings and tenure situation.
 One potential threat to our identification is that households sell or lease out land in response to weather influences.
-While we cannot completely rule out such effects, only few households reported selling land in response to a shock (13, 4, and 10 households in the first, second, and third panel wave, respectively).
+Although we cannot completely rule out such effects, only a few households reported selling land in response to a shock (e.g., weather shock, price shocks) (13, 4, and 10 households in the first, second, and third panel waves, respectively).